PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

     ### Known bugs
-    - I had to introduce a css hack to change the larger than 6 alphanumeric colours so they worked on Microsoft Edge and Internet Explorer.
+    - Some colours with more than 6 alphanumeric colours don't appear on the old versions of Microsoft Edge and Internet Explorer.
     - On the 'recipe.html' page, the thumbnail images on each recipe slightly pushes the content to be very narrow on mobile view.
 However, i thought this was a better solution than having no pictures, as i feel recipes without pictures don't work as well.

     ## Deployment
     Gitpod was used to develop my project.
-I could create code and complete some debugging.
-I was able to run a preview of the website, but nothing here can be seen by the users.
+Here i could create code and complete some debugging.
+Gitpod allows you to run a preview of the website, but nothing here can be seen by the users.
 This is basically like a demo of what the website will look like without going live.
-    The next step was to commit any significant work and push it to Github.
-Once in Github, i followed the steps below on how deploy my project.
-This is where the website goes 'live' and any users who had a link to my project were able to view the site.
+    The next step is to commit any significant work and push it to Github.
+Once in Github, i follow the steps below on how deploy my project.
+This is where the website goes 'live' and any users who have a link to my project were are to view the site.

     ### GitHub Pages